 The client eventually found a steady job and worked for a Fortune 500 textile company.
 He was laid off in 2017, however, and immediately faced difficulties getting hired with a conviction for DUI on his record.

 The client explained that he desperately needed a job because he had four children and his girlfriend’s paycheck really was not enough to cover all household expenses.
 He needed earn money ASAP.

-The client agreed to move forward with the petition for dismissal under Penal Code § 1203.4.
+The client agreed to move forward with the petition for dismissal (also called expungement) under Penal Code § 1203.4.